graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - We'll have three layers of security working together here:
 - JWT handles authentication, identity and carries role information from the client
 - Subgraph directives enforce permissions at the field level
-- And HMAC signatures secure the internal communication and ensure only the gateway can communicate with the subgraphs -->
+- And finally HMAC signatures secure the internal communication and ensure only the gateway can communicate with the subgraphs
+-->

 ---